jo/multipart-related/README.md

 This is a research project and not meant to be production ready (yet).

 ## Example
+You can play with the live example: https://jo.github.io/multipart-unpacker/

 ```js
 import MultipartUnpacker from './multipart-unpacker.js'